Information for conference organisers

 - Submit a quote request online, or contact us directly with details of the conference.

 - The IOP Conference Series team will review the details of your conference and write to confirm if we can offer a proceedings publishing contract.
-After any further discussions we will send you a draft publishing agreement that will contain all the details and terms of publication.

 - The organizers must inform authors of the IOP Proceedings Licence.

 - Once a paper has been published online, changes will only be permitted in cases of serious scientific error.
-In those cases, an erratum or corrigendum will be published according to the practices of professional scientific publishing.
+In those cases, an erratum or corrigendum will be published according to the standard practices of professional scientific publishing.

 Preparing your proceedings paper